burakayy7/blog--old/_posts/2021-06-14-Self-Balancing-Robot.md

 ![](assets/images/sbrDim.jpg)

 In order to control the robot, it needs to know it's orientation, more specifically it's tilt.
 So, we can use a sensor called an Inertial Measurment Unit (IMU for short).
 6-axis IMUs have a 3 axis accelerometer and a 3 axis gyroscope.
 We can use these and some math to get our rotation in Eular angles.
 However, this is usually sensative to vibration and gimble lock.
 So instead we can use something called Quaternions.
 Quaternions are the numbers that extend the complex numbers and can define 3 dimensional rotations with 4 numbers.
 However, most IMU's don't have quaternions.
-So, I used the BNO055 IMU and I explain how to get these measurments in [this](https://burakayy.com/blog/IMU-Measurments).
+So, I used the BNO055 IMU and I explain how to get these measurments in [this blog post](https://burakayy.com/blog/IMU-Measurments).
+Please go check that out and come back here when you feel ready.

 Once the Eular angles are achieved, we need a way to control this.
 After some research, I chose the PID controller to control my robot.
 I learned how to implement this in Paul McWhorter's [IMU class](https://www.youtube.com/watch?v=t7ImNDOQIzM&list=PLGs0VKk2DiYwEo-k0mjIkWXlkrJWAU4L9&index=26).